-While for beginners and intermediate runners the main focus is and should be on building basic fitness, progressing to more advanced stages will require you to adopt a running lifestyle – meaning what you do when you aren’t running is just as important as the time you spend training.
+While for beginners and intermediate runners, the main focus is (and should be) on building basic fitness, progressing to more advanced stages will require you to adopt a running lifestyle.
+This means what you do when you aren’t running is just as important as the time you spend training.

 - Running form

 Let’s take a closer look at each of these.